 Like you, dementia wasn't on my radar.

 I'd never met anyone with a dementia until I met Anne, my mother-in-law.
 Anne was diagnosed with young-onset Alzheimer's disease at the age of 56.
-Too soon, you might think; it always is.
-But, she and I got on like a house on fire for which I will be forever grateful.
+Too soon, you might think; I agree, it always is.

 Like all families, Anne, her husband and four sons did the best they could to support her with too little information and too few resources.
 I watched them struggle with the changes in their relationships, the compassion fatigue, the care burden.
 But, most of all, how Anne saw it all too.

-I didn't have any history with Anne which meant I couldn't compare her to who she might have been before.
+I was fortunate that she and I got on like a house on fire.
+I didn't have any history with Anne, which meant I couldn't compare her to who she might have been before.
 I could only see her as she was at the moment.
 I was luckier than most.
-I wasn't grieving loss, so I could focus on strengths and abilities and Anne had a lot of those.
+I wasn't grieving a loss, so I could focus on strengths and abilities, and Anne had a lot of those.